openedx/edx-documentation/en_us/shared/exercises_tools/notes.rst

 Learners can access their notes either in the body of the course or on a **Notes** page.
 On the **Notes** page, a learner can see all the notes that she has made during the course.
-The page also contains links to the location of the notes in the courseware.
+The page also contains links to the location of the notes in the course body.

 .. image:: ../../../shared/images/SFD_SN_NotesPage.png
   :width: 500